 - The NEWSatAUC newsletter is sent weekly, comprising stories highlighting the innovation and advancement taking place at AUC, as well as featured events.
 The Daily Bulletin is sent daily to inform the AUC community of announcements and upcoming events.

-- An announcement is a deadline, specific piece of information or statement that does not have a time or venue.
+- An announcement is a deadline, a specific piece of information or a statement that does not have a time or venue.
 An event is something that people can attend and takes place on a specific day or days at a specific place.
 If an announcement and event are submitted for the same thing, NEWSatAUC staff members will use the categorization described above to put it in the correct place.
 Events include a description, like announcements, which appears when the user clicks on the title of the event in the Daily Bulletin email page.
 Please refer to the “Announcements” section below for more details on what constitutes an announcement.

 - Announcements will appear in the Daily Bulletin the day after they are submitted, as long as they are submitted before 2 pm and all the information is provided.
 If announcements are submitted after 2 pm, they will not appear the next day, but the day after.
-Events, on the other hand, will appear on the public calendar the day after they are submitted, but will appear in the Daily Bulletin under “Events” at least one day before their scheduled date.
+Events, on the other hand, will appear on the public calendar the day after they are submitted but will appear in the Daily Bulletin under “Events” at least one day before their scheduled date.
 Events may appear in Daily Bulletin earlier depending on the number of events taking place during a certain month.
 All events automatically appear in chronological order under “Events” in the Daily Bulletin.

 - Event descriptions should be factual and should not include any subjective statements.
 They should provide information about the event itself and the speaker, if relevant.